Danny Meyer (footballer)

 Danny Meyer (born 3 August 1986) is a former Australian rules football player who played for the Port Adelaide Football Club and Richmond Tigers.
+Due to a hip injury he retired at the end of the 2011 season.

 AFL career

 Richmond career (2005–2008)

-Meyer was selected by Richmond with the twelfth selection in the 2004 AFL Draft from Glenelg in the SANFL.
+Meyer was selected by Richmond with the twelfth selection in the 2004 AFL draft from Glenelg in the SANFL.

 Port Adelaide career (2009–2011)

 In October 2008, he was delisted by Richmond after 17 games with the club.